Private sector development

 Technology increases productivity

-New technologies and digital solutions make it easier for people in low-income countries to run a company and increase the productivity, profitability and sustainability of agriculture.
+New technologies and digital solutions make it easier for people to run a company and increase the productivity, profitability and sustainability of agriculture.
 Mobile banking services make it easier to accept payment, transfer funds and take out a loan.

 Reforms make it easier for businesses

 Many countries have pushed through important reforms that make it easier to start and manage a business and for entrepreneurs to take the step of investing.
-During 2018-2019 alone, 294 such reforms have been enacted globally, according to the World Bank report Doing Business 2020.
+During 2018-2019 alone, 294 such reforms have been enacted globally.¹

-In many of Sida’s development cooperation countries, the economy is based on a single or a few natural resources, leading to economic vulnerability, sustainability problems and an inability to create jobs.
+In many of Sida’s development cooperation countries, the economy is based on a single or a few natural resources, leading to economic vulnerability, sustainability problems and an inability to create jobs.4

 It is still the case that most of those who start and manage businesses are men.
-There are only four countries in the world in which as many women as men own businesses.
+In Africa, for instance, there are only three countries with at least as many women as men own businesses.5

 Sida's work with private sector development